 The effect of these two DMI lags is compounding.
-That is, more vegetation as a result of DMI-driven rainfall at a 12 month lag leads to more fuel when a subsequent positive DMI anomaly creates dry conditions.
+That is, more vegetation from DMI-driven rainfall at a 12 week lead time results in more fuel for burning when a subsequent positive DMI anomaly drives drier conditions.
 This is supported by the negative coefficient on the interaction between the DMI lag of 12 weeks and one week present in the largest model in Figure 4.
 Because the coefficient is negative, there is less CO on average when the DMI has the same phase (i.e., either a positive or negative anomaly) at both a 12 and one week lag.

-An OLR term lagged at one week remains in the MSEA model as it becomes more parsimonious with a positive coefficient estimate.
-This again makes sense, as positive OLR anomalies are associated with less cloud cover and hence less rain.
-The one week lag suggests that an OLR-driven decrease in rain leads to more CO in the short term, likely as a result of increased burning.
-The TSA index, on the other hand, is only included in the largest model.
-This could be because the TSA describes sea surface temperatures in the southern Atlantic Ocean, which is very far from the MSEA region.
-Therefore, it makes sense that the TSA is less important than the other indices in explaining CO variability in MSEA, as the other indices are based on aspects of the global climate system located closer to MSEA.
+An OLR term lagged at one week remains in the MSEA model as it becomes more 384 parsimonious with a positive coefficient estimate.
+This again makes sense, as positive OLR 385 anomalies are associated with less cloud cover and hence less rain.
+The one week lag sug-386 gests that an OLR-driven decrease in rain leads to more CO in the short term, likely as 387 a result of increased burning.
+The TSA index, on the other hand, is only included in the 388 largest model.
+This could be because the TSA describes sea surface temperatures in the 389 southern Atlantic Ocean, which is very far from MSEA.
+Therefore, it makes sense that 390 the TSA is less important than the other indices in explaining CO variability in MSEA.
+391 as the other indices are based on aspects of the global climate system located closer to 392 MSEA.
+393

-Finally, two Niño 3.4 interaction terms remain in the model as it becomes more parsimonious.
-One interaction is with the OLR at a one week lag and the other is with the DMI at a 12 week lag.
-The sign of these interaction terms is the same as the non-Niño 3.4 component.
-This indicates that the effects of these indices are amplified when they are in phase, a result that has been previously identified in the literature (Cleverly et al., 2016; Nur'utami & Hidayat, 2016).
+Finally, two Niño 3.4 interaction terms remain in the model as it becomes more par-394 simonious.
+One interaction is with the OLR at a one week lag and the other is with the 395 DMI at a 12 week lag.
+The sign of these interaction terms is the same as the non-Niño 396 3.4 component.
+This indicates that the effects of these indices are amplified when they 397 are in phase, a result that has been previously identified in the literature (Cleverly et 398 al., 2016; Nur'utami & Hidayat, 2016).
+Note that studies like Islam et al. (2018) have 399 shown that there is increased fire potential when Niño 3.4 and DMI are both positive.
+400 Our model agrees with this finding (see the Niño - DMI interaction in the largest model), 401 but also expands on this finding by showing that Niño also amplifies the effect of DMI 402 at longer lead times (see the Niño - DMI interaciton in the smallest model).
+Our results 403 are also consistent with Reid et al. (2012), who show that an increase in fire activity oc-404 curs during the ENSO warm phase and positive IOD phase.
+Reid et al. (2012) also found 405 evidence of a relationship between ENSO and IOD.
+We expand on this work by spec-406 ifying the Niño 3.4 and DMI lead times that most significantly influence CO and by show-407 ing how the Niño - DMI interaction changes at different lead times.
+408